lukas328/newsletter_department/README.md

 # Newsletter Department

 This project contains a small pipeline that fetches news and other information and assembles a simple newsletter.
+Besides articles and weather data it can include upcoming events gathered from Eventbrite and Google search (via SerpAPI).
 The code is intentionally lightweight so that it can be executed locally without additional infrastructure.

 ## Setup